-Planning application for schools at Rosehill published on Sutton Council website.
+Planning application for schools at Rosehill received by Sutton Council and published on its website.

 Wates staged an exhibition at Sutton Sports Village showing their initial proposals for the new school building at Rosehill, and answering questions and seeking views on their plans ahead of submitting the formal planning application to Sutton Council.